chsrikar/Project-Alpha/README.md

 # 🗄️ Project Alpha

-### A DIY Centralized NAS Server for Personal & Team Cloud Storage
+### A Centralized NAS Server for Personal & Team Cloud Storage
 _Built using Samba, SSH, and an old PC turned into a reliable home server_

 ---